alpha-training/intermediate/reading/trade_fill.md

 	10 7 3 0

 Note that this order for 20 never *posts* to the book, which is to say that it never gets added to the book's list of orders; it merely takes liquidity by executing against the orders that are already on the book.
 In that sense our first example order at 47.18 was a liquidty *maker*, while the second was a liquidity *taker*.
 These are phrases that we will hear again.

+Regarding the signature of `tradeFill`, feel free to use explicit arguments or `x y` - whatever arguments you like.